Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Fleet Division of Public Works came up with an innovative idea for using the waste oils recovered from changing the oil in approximately ten vehicles each month when working with the various city vehicles and equipment.
 For the past 11 years, this division has created a sustainable environmentally friendly practice of using all that oil, which would have been discarded, to heat their workshop and bay areas.
 Any waste oil can be used: motor oil, gear oil, diesel oil, kerosene and others.

 Waynesboro City owns and operates a $12 million microfiltration treatment plant (constructed in 2009) and supplies 2-3 million gallons of water per day.
 The City's water supply comes from two main sources: two wells and a spring, NOT the South River.
-Why is this important to the health of the South River?
-This could be a great topic for a non-fictional entry to the Writing and Art Contest.
-Here is a link to get you started on your research: Potomac River Keeper.
+Why might this be important to the health of the South River?
+Read this link to discover why: Potomac River Keeper.

 The City of Waynesboro owns, operates, and maintains a six million gallons per day wastewater treatment plant with biological nutrient removal, and UV disinfection.
 This $42 million facility has been online since August of 2010.
 The facility was upgraded to handle a significantly larger volume of waste water than the older plant so that the gates would not have to be shut or flow from sewer pipes reduced as often (see I&I for further details) that would have added to overflows into the South River.
 The principal objective of the treatment plant is to discharge wastewater without danger to human health or detrimental effect to the environment.
 Once treated, the water is released into the South River, a tributary of the Shenandoah-Potomac River in the Chesapeake Bay Watershed.
 The Waynesboro Wastewater Treatment Plant must meet stringent regulations for nutrient discharge due to the Chesapeake Bay Preservation Act.